 Safer® Brand Garden Fungicide can kill existing black spot on contact and control future outbreaks.

-Most organic solutions help with disease control because when the soil is healthy, (and not full of harmful chemicals) there is a never-ending battle between the good microbes and the pathogens resulting in microbes often winning.
+Most solutions help with disease control because when the soil is healthy, (and not full of harmful chemicals) there is a never-ending battle between the good microbes and the pathogens resulting in microbes often winning.

-Carefully read and follow all instructions on the product packaging for safe and effective results.
+Carefully read and follow all instructions on the product packaging for positive results.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before full coverage.

 IMPORTANT: Do not use products containing Neem Oil within 14 days of applying Safer® Brand Garden Fungicide.
 The mix of both products can greatly increase risk of phototoxicity (burning) to your plant.

 Spray Safer® Brand Garden Fungicide when you notice the symptoms of Black Spot and then again as needed in 7-10 day increments.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Safer® Brand Garden Fungicide can also be used as a preventative measure against fungal infections because the fungicide changes the pH of the plant and creates an environment that is not conducive to disease growth.
 Treatment once a month is recommended but in heavy rain seasons, treat every 7-10 days for best results.

 Why Chose a Disease-Fighting Solution?

-Using organic solutions in your garden is an important step in controlling diseases such as black spot.
+Using solutions in your garden is an important step in controlling diseases such as black spot.

-Some organic ingredients like the patented seaweed extract in some of Safer® Brand Garden Fungicides actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
+Some ingredients like the patented seaweed extract in some of Safer® Brand Garden Fungicides actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
 This is what many gardening experts refer to when they talk about the natural defenses of a plant and it is similar to antibodies in a human immune system.